Code-Institute-Submissions/MS1-project-portfolio/README.md

 ## Inspiration

 I got a lot of inspiration from [Apple's](https://www.apple.com/) website as I wanted it very clean just like their website.
-I was also in other people's portfolios and checked a bit how they had done on their websites. but mostly it was to google around on pages I like and see how they did.
+I viewed other people's portfolios and analyzed how they had done on their websites.
+Mostly I googled around too see which types of websites I found interesting.

 ---

 # UX

-My UX goals was to create a website that displayed my programming strengths' and personality to my target group (recruiters and future employers).
+My UX goals was to create a website that displayed my programming strengths and personality to my target group (recruiters and future employers).

 #  User stories